 Summary

-OpenPanel is an open-source, privacy-friendly web and product analytics platform.
-It combines the power of Mixpanel with the simplicity of Plausible.
-You get real-time event tracking, customizable charts, an overview dashboard with instant insights, individual user and session views, and plenty of SDKs.
-It uses cookie-free tracking and is GDPR compliant.
-You can self-host it for free or use the hosted Cloud service with a 30-day free trial.
+OpenPanel is an open source analytics platform that combines web analytics and product analytics in one tool.
+Think of it as Mixpanel meets Plausible — you get real-time event tracking, customizable charts, an overview dashboard with instant insights, individual user and session views, funnels, retention analysis, and multiple SDKs.
+It uses cookieless tracking and is GDPR compliant by design.
+You can self-host for free or use the Cloud service with a 30-day free trial.

 - Homepage: https://openpanel.dev